harshitdave2/AutoDev/README.md

-# AutoDev — AI Debugging Agent
+# AutoDev — Autonomous AI Debugging Agent

-AutoDev is a command-line AI debugging system that can automatically detect and repair bugs in **Python, C++, and Java** programs.
+AutoDev is an **AI-powered debugging system** that automatically detects and repairs bugs in **Python, C++, and Java** programs.

-It analyzes runtime failures, logical anomalies, and compiler errors, then uses AI models to generate candidate fixes and test them automatically.
+It executes the target program, analyzes failures, and uses **LLMs to generate and test candidate fixes** until the program runs successfully.

 ---